 This session is designed for:

-HR compliance leaders responsible for I-9 oversight
+HR and Compliance leaders responsible for I-9 oversight

-Talent acquisition leaders managing distributed hiring
+Talent Acquisition leaders managing distributed or high-volume hiring

 HR teams supporting multi-location or remote onboarding operations